Rules & Requirements —

 Clause 7: Support

-Clause 7 covers the resources needed to operate the ISMS, including:
+Clause 7 covers the resources the ISMS needs to function:

 Clause 8: Operation